dreamcatcher-tech/network/Inbox/2024-09-22 1059 time travel debugger in artifact.md

 The vscode runner starts a dev server, which then opens a socket to the webpage.
 Otherwise, it is hard to get the socket to tunnel thru deploy and back into the local machine.
 They need a separate server to manage the connections between them.

+BUT Since the debugging messaging is very small, we can use chains to manage the messaging.
+So can be running any browser, and then have vscode running anywhere, then it still handles the debug information.